ghacks Technology News

 Chromium Debuts Labs Feature, Chrome Next

 Procedures determine how new features are added to Chromium and the Google browser.
-They are usually integrated in Chromium first, make their way to the dev build of Google Chrome, then the beta and finally, after some time, into the stable release builds.
+They are usually integrated in Chromium first, make their way to the Canary and Dev builds of Google Chrome, then the beta and finally, after some time, into the stable release builds.

-Features are sometimes not tested enough to be made available directly in those web browsers, and Google until recently has only offered command line switches to enable those features in the browsers.
+Features are sometimes not tested enough to be made available directly in the web browser and Google until recently did only offer command line switches to enable those features.

-This ensures that users who want to test the features can do so by starting the browser with the startup parameters, while users indifferent to the new features do not have to worry about bugs or other problems associated with them.
+This ensured that users who wanted to test those features could do so by starting the browser with those startup parameters while users indifferent to those new features did not have to worry about bugs or other problems associated with them.

-Command line parameters on the other hand are not the most comfortable way of enabling those features in the browser, considering that there are more than just a few available for the Chrome browser.
+Command line parameters on the other hand are not the most comfortable way of enabling those features in the browser considering that there are more than just a few available for the Chrome browser and that you needed to know them first before you can make use of them.

 Chromium Labs is a testing ground for experimental features that aren’t quite ready for primetime.
 They may change, break or disappear at any time.